The sine-Gordon model from coupled condensates: a Generalized Hydrodynamics viewpoint: The sine Gordon model

 Despite the thermodynamics of the classical sine-Gordon model has been intensively studied for years \cite{Timonen1986,Currie1980,Takayama1985,Chen1986,Maki1985,Chung1989,Kazuo1986,Theodorakopoulos1984b,Chung1990}, its correct formulation became available only very recently \cite{Koch2023}.
 Since we find convenient a slight change of the notation compared to the original reference, we quickly recap the main formulae.

 Thermal states, and more generally Generalized Gibbs Ensembles \cite{Calabrese2016}, of the classical sine-Gordon are identified by the so-called root densities, one for the breathers $\rho_s(\theta)$, for the kinks $\rho_{K}(\theta)$ and antikinks $\rho_{\bar{K}}(\theta)$.
 The root density can be interpreted as the phase space density of the excitations, similar to the soliton-gas picture \cite{El2021}.
-The non-trivial scattering among these particles renormalizes the phase-space, hence one also introduces the total root densities $\rho^t_s(\theta)$, $\rho^t_{K}(\theta)$ and $\rho^t_{\bar{K}}(\theta)$ and finally the filling functions defined as the ratio of the two $\vartheta_{...}(\theta)=\rho_{...}(\theta)/\rho_{...}^t(\theta)$, for each particle species.
-From now on, we omit labels whenever we give general statements holding for breathers, kinks and antikinks.
+The non-trivial scattering among these particles renormalizes the phase-space, hence one also introduces the total root densities $\rho^t_s(\theta)$, $\rho^t_{K}(\theta)$ and $\rho^t_{\bar{K}}(\theta)$ and finally the filling functions defined as the ratio of the two $\vartheta_\gI(\theta)=\rho_\gI(\theta)/\rho_\gI^t(\theta)$, for each particle species.
+From now on, we use the generic label ``$\gI$" whenever we give general statements holding for breathers, kinks and antikinks.

 It is also useful to introduce the dressing operation.
 To this end, it is convenient to use a vector-matrix notation: any triplet of functions $\{\tau_s(\theta),\tau_K(\theta),\tau_{\bar{K}}(\theta)\}$ is organized into a vector $\tau$ in the space of rapidities and internal degrees of freedom $s$, $K$, and $\bar{K}$.
 We introduce a kernel $\varphi$ acting on this space and a convolution $\star$, in such a way $\varphi\star\tau=\{(\varphi\star\tau)_s(\theta),(\varphi\star\tau)_K(\theta),(\varphi\star\tau)_K(\theta)\}$, where the components read